Skip to content

 Become an M4RD Ambassador

 If you like what we do and you want to spread the word more about rare diseases you can become an ambassador.
 Our Patient Ambassadors are really important for making sure that the patient voice is heard through our work – communicating the lived experience of having a rare disease is fundamental in our message to medical students and doctors in training.
-Our ambassador programme is now CLOSED to new applicants and will re-open for Cohort 2024/25 in Summer 2024.

 So how can we work together to share the ‘real’ patient experience?